4GeeksAcademy/cybersecurity-syllabus/04-seguridad-redes-1/types-of-network-security.md

 ---

 title: "Types of Network Security"
 subtitle: "Network security protects the access, use, and integrity of network data.
-It includes firewalls, antivirus, email security, VPNs, and access control.
+Network security types include firewalls, antivirus, email security, VPNs, and access control.
 It prevents threats and ensures that only authorized users access resources."
 tags: ["networks", "cybersecurity"]
 authors: ["blindma1den", "lorenagubaira"]